How-To Guides

 HTTPS Everywhere

 Forces HTTPS connections when available.
-Many modern browsers do this automatically now, but this extension ensures it works everywhere.
+Most browsers do this by default now, so you may not need it anymore.

 Learn about HTTPS Everywhere